brouberol/phable/README.md

   Manage Phabricator tasks from the comfort of your terminal

 Options:
+  --version  Show the version and exit.
   --help     Show this message and exit.

 Commands:
-  assign   Assign one or multiple task ids to a username comment  Add a comment to a task create   Create a new task move     Move one or several task on their current project board show     Show task details
+  assign     Assign one or multiple task ids to a username comment    Add a comment to a task create     Create a new task move       Move one or several task on their current project board show       Show task details subscribe  Subscribe to one or multiple task ids
 ```

 ## Setup